 - If this happened to you, you should contact your utility and request a second payment plan.

 - This second payment plan must be for the same amount of time as the first plan, or longer.

 - While you are on the second payment plan, you also have to pay your current bill.

 - The utility may require you to make the first payment up front before allowing you to make a second payment plan.

 - Contrary to what some believe, a health hazard is not limited to life-threatening situations or those where a customer needs electricity to operate a medical device.

-- A health hazard can happen if a member of your household has a physical or mental impairment (including depression) or developmental delay (also known as mental retardation).
+- A health hazard can happen if a member of your household has a physical or mental impairment (including depression) or intellectual or developmental disabilities.

-- Sometimes, just having very young or very old members of the household may be enough to delay disconnection.
+- Sometimes, just having very young or very old members of the household may be enough to require the utility to delay disconnection.

-- If the utility company is given a doctor’s statement stating that a person living at the residence faces a special danger if they go without gas or electric service, the utility must delay disconnection for 30 days.
+- If the utility company is given a doctor’s or other public health official's statement stating that a person living at the residence faces a special danger if they go without gas or electric service, the utility must delay disconnection for 30 days.

 - If the gas or electric service has already been shut off, but for 2 weeks (14 days) or less by the time the utility receives the doctor’s statement, the utility must reconnect service immediately.